FreeGasNearMe

 State-Specific Programs:

-• Texas: Comprehensive Energy Assistance Program (CEAP) offers gas vouchers
+• Texas: CEAP offers gas vouchers for eligible households

-• New York: HEAP Emergency Benefits includes transportation assistance
+• New York: HEAP Emergency Benefits include transportation aid

-Tip: Contact your local Department of Social Services to learn about transportation assistance programs available in your area.
+Tip: Contact your local Department of Social Services to find out what transportation programs are available in your area.

 Success Stories